pivotal-cf/docs-phd-ds/relnotes.md

 #Known Issues:

 * JVM memory allocation is fixed.
 Increasing the memory allocation for the GemFire XD locator component no longer results in more memory being used by the corresponding GemFire XD process.

+* Pivotal HD for Pivotal CF v1.2.0.0 cannot be directly upgraded to v1.2.1.0.
+It must first be uninstalled in Ops Manager and deployments and releases manually deleted via bosh prior to upgrading to v1.2.1.0.
+Detailed instructions on how to do this are documented under [Installation Steps](installation.html#install).

+* jvm memory allocation is currently fixed.
+Increasing the memory allocation for the GemFire XD locator or Slave component will not result in more memory being used by the corresponding GemFire XD processes.